uvaai/ml1/10 week1/40 Turing Test/submit.md

 ### Assignment

 Once you've read the article, choose one of the 9 objections listed in section 6, whichever you think provides the most convincing argument.
+For this written assignment, you'll need to argue whether or not you ended up agreeing with Turing's main question "Can machines think?", by either further countering or agreeing with your chosen objection.

 Turing gives a description and a counterargument for each of these objections.
-Write your own reply to Turing for the objection you chose, responding to his description and/or counterargument.
-Argue why you think this objection could in fact be a valid objection to using the Imitation Game as a test to determine if a machine can think.
+Write your own reply to Turing for the objection you chose, responding to his description and/or counterargument for that objection.
+If you disagree with Turing, then argue why you think this objection could in fact still be a valid objection to the question "Can machines think?" and reply to Turing's provided counterargument.
+If you agree with Turing, then explain why you think this most convincing argument still does not prevent machines from thinking and expand upon Turing's provided counterargument.

 Your assignment should be long enough to make a clear and cohesive argument for your point of view.
 In general, this tends to correspond with around 500 words.